beliu/CarND_Vehicle_Detection/writeup_template.md

 If the user wants to use spatial and color histogram information, then the next step is to take the patch of image defined by the window, resize it to be (64, 64) and get its spatial and histogram features per channel.
 These features are appended to the HOG features and the entire vector is passed into the LinearSVC.
 If the classifier predicts that the sub-image is a car, it will output the top left and bottom right coordinates of a bounding box that surrounds the sub-image.
 This is done in lines 89 to 101 of `find_cars()`.

-The entire process described above until the same-scaled window slides up and own the image.
+The entire process described above repeats until the same-scaled window slides up and down the image.
 If there is more than one scale, we repeate the process with the new scale.
 Each time the classifier predicts that the sub-image found within the window is a car, it will add the coordinates of the bounding box corners to a list.
 Once all windows are completed, the list will contain all the corner coordinates of the bounding box surrounding positive detections.
+Below are images that show the location of different scaled sliding windows as they traverse up and down the image, with an overlap of 2 cells per step.

+Scale 1
+![Multi-Scale Search Windows Scale 1][image3]
+Scale 1.5
+![Multi-Scale Search Windows Scale 1.5][image4]
+Scale 2
-![Multi-Scale Search Windows][image3]
+![Multi-Scale Search Windows Scale 2][image5]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?
 Below is an example of the car detection function `find_cars()` on a three test images.